nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 ---

 ## 2. Adapter trimming/quality filtering
-See `trim_galore --help` [menu](https://github.com/FelixKrueger/TrimGalore/blob/072ecf9a1f80f9eb41c8116c32284492f481cbbb/trim_galore#L3035) for more info on any of the below.
+See `trim_galore --help` or [TrimGalore User Guide](https://github.com/FelixKrueger/TrimGalore/blob/0.6.10/Docs/Trim_Galore_User_Guide.md) for more info on any of the below.

 <br>

 ### If not RRBS or if RRBS using MseI digestion
-Note that the `--rrbs` option is **not** appropriate when RRBS (reduced representation bisulfite sequencing) libraries were prepared with MseI digestion (see `trim_galore --help` menu [(starting at this line)](https://github.com/FelixKrueger/TrimGalore/blob/072ecf9a1f80f9eb41c8116c32284492f481cbbb/trim_galore#L3337).
+Note that the `--rrbs` option is **not** appropriate when RRBS (reduced representation bisulfite sequencing) libraries were prepared with MseI digestion (see the TrimGalore User Guide [Note for RRBS using MseI](https://github.com/FelixKrueger/TrimGalore/blob/0.6.10/Docs/Trim_Galore_User_Guide.md#rrbs-specific-options-mspi-digested-material).

 **Single-end example**